ros-navigation/docs.nav2.org/build_instructions/index.rst

 .. rst-class:: content-collapse

-Manually Build Master
+Manually Build  Main
 =====================

-Build ROS 2 Master
+Build ROS 2  Main
 ------------------

 .. warning::

-   When building ROS 2 from source, make sure that the `ros2.repos` file is from the `master` branch.
+   When building ROS 2 from source, make sure that the `ros2.repos` file is from the `main` branch.

-Build ROS 2 master using the `build instructions <https://index.ros.org/doc/ros2/Installation>`_ provided in the ROS 2 documentation.
+Build ROS 2 main using the `build instructions <https://index.ros.org/doc/ros2/Installation>`_ provided in the ROS 2 documentation.

 Build Navigation2 Dependencies